+6.10.
 When processing nominations, the TSOs shall calculate gas flow on a consistent basis at both sides of Kiemenai IP, taking into account any temporary reduction of capacity due to any of the conditions referred to in point 3.13 of the Agreement on one or both sides of Kiemenai IP.

-The TSOs agree the following time schedule in order to complete the matching process, taking into account the data that needs to be exchanged and all calculation and communication steps required to inform network users in an accurate and timely manner.
+6.11.
+The TSOs agree the following time schedule in order to complete the matching process, taking into account the data that needs to be exchanged, and all calculation and communication steps required to inform network users in an accurate and timely manner.
 The duration of each process is specified from the starting point of the nomination or re-nomination cycle:

-Calculating and sending of processed quantities of gas by the initiating TSO: within 45 (forty five) minutes;
+6.12.
+Calculating and sending of processed quantities of gas by the initiating TSO: within 45 (forty-five) minutes.

-Calculating and sending of confirmed quantities of gas by the matching TSO: within 90 (ninety) minutes;
+6.13.
+Calculating and sending of confirmed quantities of gas by the matching TSO: within 90 (ninety) minutes.

+6.14.
 Sending confirmed quantities of gas to network users and scheduling the gas flow across the Kiemenai IP: within 2 hours.